dapr/dapr/docs/development/setup_minikube.md

 kubectl describe deployment tiller-deploy --namespace kube-system
 ```

 Your Minikube cluster is now ready!
-Please see [Modify Actions and Deploy to the Cluster](./edit_and_deploy.md) to deploy a local change to the cluster.
+Please see [Modify Daprs and Deploy to the Cluster](./edit_and_deploy.md) to deploy a local change to the cluster.